pmem/rpma/examples/README.md

 ===

-This directory contains examples for librpma, the library to simplify accessing persistent memory devices on remote hosts over Remote Direct Memory Access (RDMA).
+This directory contains examples for librpma, the library to simplify accessing persistent memory on remote hosts over Remote Direct Memory Access (RDMA).

 If you're looking for documentation to get you started using RPMA,